 - If you're using fresh blueberries you can add them before the dish gets refrigerated.
 However, frozen blueberries should be added right before baking - otherwise, they'll thaw and release juice into the dish turning everything purple!

-Treat yourself to this sweet breakfast dish, warm and creamy with blueberry and plenty of maple syrup!
+Treat yourself to this sweet breakfast-brunch dish; it's warm, creamy, full of juicy blueberries, and sweet with plenty of maple syrup!

 📖 Recipe